Complex non-Markovian dynamics and the dual role of astrocytes in Alzheimer's disease development and propagation: Results and Discussions

 \subsubsection{Memory effect}

+Once memory effects become significant, the Markovian framework does not adequately describe the underlying complex dynamic processes behind the progression of neurodegenerative diseases.
 Here, we analyze the memory effect of AD progression in the brain connectome.
-As mentioned earlier, the model (\ref{NSMHDMPL}) with $\alpha =1$ corresponds to no memory and has memory for $0<\alpha < 1$.
+As mentioned earlier, the model (\ref{NSMHDMPL}) has a memory for $0<\alpha < 1$ and memoryless for $\alpha \rightarrow 1$.
 As discussed in Sect \ref{sec2}, the underlying processes are non-Markovian.
-Figure \ref{fig:fig3} depicts both the toxic propagation over the brain connectome for no-memory and with memory.
+Figure \ref{fig:fig4} depicts both the toxic propagation over the brain connectome for no-memory and with memory.
 In the figure, we plot the spatial average of toxic amyloid-beta and toxic tau protein.
+In both cases ($\alpha = 0.9$ and $\alpha = 0.8$), the non-trivial equilibrium point $E_{*}$ satisfies the conditions for locally asymptotically stable, as mentioned in Sect \ref{sec3}.
 Here, the evolution time of the toxic loads for the fractional model is higher compared to the non-fractional model.
-Furthermore, with an increase in the memory effect (decreasing the value of $\alpha$), the evolution-time of toxic loads also increases [see Fig. \ref{fig:fig3}].
+Furthermore, with an increase in the memory effect (decreasing the value of $\alpha$), the evolution time of toxic loads also increases [see Fig. \ref{fig:fig4}].